-Our Class A common stock is listed on Nasdaq, under the symbol "DYNS".
+We expect our Class A common stock to be listed on Nasdaq, under the symbol "DYNS".

 Prior to this offering, there has been no public market for our securities.
 Consequently, the initial public offering price for the shares was determined by negotiations between us and the representatives.